nysbc/Anisotropy/README.md

 3DFSC Program Suite requires Anaconda 3 to run, and UCSF Chimera to visualize the outputs.

 ## Installation ##

-1) Be in the desired directory where you want to install the 3DFSC Program Suite.
+1) Navigate to the directory where you want to install the 3DFSC Program Suite.
-2) Type `git clone https://github.com/nysbc/Anisotropy.git` to get a copy of the program.
-Make sure you have the git package installed in your Linux machine else this would not work.
+2) Type `git clone https://github.com/nysbc/Anisotropy.git` to clone a copy of the program from the Github repository.
+Make sure you have git installed properly or else this will fail.
 3) Type `cd Anisotropy` to enter the directory.
 4) Run the init script by executing the command `./init.sh`.
 This will create the necessary Anaconda3 environment, auto-detect your repository path, and generate run3DFSC executable scripts for bash, sh, and csh terminal shells.
 This will only work if Anaconda 3 is installed and Anaconda's Python interpreter is on your PATH variable.